vdsm/virtual-dsm/readme.md

   Make sure to bind the disk via its UUID (obtainable via `lsblk -o name,uuid`) instead of its name (`/dev/sdc`), to prevent ever binding the wrong disk when the drive letters happen to change.

+> [!IMPORTANT]
-  Please note that the device needs to be totally empty (without any partition table) otherwise DSM does not always format it into a volume.
+> The device needs to be totally empty (without any partition table) otherwise DSM does not always format it into a volume.

+> [!CAUTION]
-  Do NOT use this feature with the goal of sharing files from the host, they will all be lost without warning when DSM creates the volume.
+> Do NOT use this feature with the goal of sharing files from the host, they will all be lost without warning when DSM creates the volume.

-* ### How do I change the amount of CPU or RAM?
+### How do I change the amount of CPU or RAM?

   By default, the container will be allowed to use a maximum of 1 CPU core and 1 GB of RAM.